schoolofcities/urban-data-storytelling/urban-data-visualization/visualizing-and-mapping-density/visualizing-and-mapping-density.md

 This section will cover:

-- Different methods for mapping density, including: dot/point maps, binning data to grids/hexagons, contour maps, heat maps, and 3D bins/grids
+- Different methods for mapping density, including: dot/point maps, binning data to grids/hexagons, 3D bins/grids, contour maps, and heat maps
 - Trade-offs, advantages, limitations, and considerations in determining what density mapping approach to use

 ## Why map density?